-The fastest and safest way to get any refund is to have it direct credited to your club or society's New Zealand bank account or other deposit account eg, a building society account.
-If your club or society's bank account number isn't preprinted on the return form, please include it at Question 6.
+The fastest and safest way to get any refund is to have it direct credited to your club or society's New Zealand bank account or other deposit account, for example a building society account.
+If your club or society's bank account number is not preprinted on the return form, include it at Question 6.

-If your suffix has only two numbers, enter them in the first two squares of the suffix box.
+If your suffix has only 2 numbers, enter them in the first 2 squares of the suffix box.